joyelkhan/Audio-Only-for-YouTube---Elite-Suite/INSTALLATION.md

 When you make changes to the extension code:

 1. Go to `chrome://extensions/`
-2. Find "Audio Only for YouTube™ - Elite Edition"
+2. Find "YouTube Audio Player - Background Play & Data Saver"
 3. Click the **refresh icon** (🔄) on the extension card
 4. Refresh any open YouTube tabs